ZORRO - Interdisciplinary research about management and restoration of eelgrass in Sweden

 Ongoing Research Projects

-Working closely with stakeholders, our interdisciplinary research team aims to (1) map eelgrass distribution, genetics and ecosystem services nationwide to identify valuable and vulnerable meadows for protection and restoration, (2) identify eelgrass resilient to climate change and assess whether transplantation of climate-adapted genotypes can save threatened populations in the Baltic Sea, (3) evaluate innovative large-scale restoration methods for eelgrass and assess costs and monetary value of produced ecosystem services, and (4) use these results to assess if sustainable financing can provide long-term funding for restoration and protection of coastal ecosystems.
+The goal of the transdisciplinary project is to develop and enable the implementation of new management and funding tools to scale up the restoration and protection of coastal habitats, using eelgrass meadows as a model system.
+With an interdisciplinary research group and in close collaboration with authorities and companies, we aim to (1) produce a national mapping of eelgrass distribution, genetics, and ecosystem services to identify the meadows that are most valuable and vulnerable, in need of protection and restoration, (2) identify eelgrass that is resilient to climate change and investigate whether the planting of climate-adapted genotypes can save threatened meadows in the Baltic Sea, (3) evaluate new large-scale restoration methods for eelgrass and assess the cost and economic value of produced ecosystem services, and (4) study how sustainable Funding can be developed to fund the long-term restoration and protection of coastal ecosystems

-Project group: Per Moksnes (PI), Lena Gipperth, Marlene Jahnke, Eduardo Infantes, Elina Lampi, Louise Eriander (University of Gothenburg)
+Project group: Per Moksnes (PI), Lena Gipperth, Marlene Jahnke, Eduardo Infantes, Elina Lampi, Louise Eriander (Göteborgs universitet)

 Funding: Vetenskapsrådet, FORMAS